Physical Address

 Props are read-only components. | Changes in State are possible. |

-Props are immutable. | State is mutable. |
+Props are immutable. | The state is mutable. |

-With help of props, we can transfer data from one component to other component. | State won’t allow you to transfer data, instead it keeps the data in the component. |
+With the help of props, we can transfer data from one component to other components. | The state won’t allow you to transfer data, instead, it keeps the data in the component. |

-Props are accessible by child components. | State can’t be accessed by child components |
+Props are accessible by child components. | The state can’t be accessed by child components |

-We can communicate and share data between components using props. | We can’t communicate and share data between components, hence it used to render dynamic changes. |
+We can communicate and share data between components using props. | We can’t communicate and share data between components, hence it is used to render dynamic changes. |

-Props are available in stateless components. | State aren’t available in stateless component. |
+Props are available in stateless components. | The state isn’t available in the stateless component. |

-Component becomes reusable because of props. | Due to state, components cannot be reusable. |
+Component becomes reusable because of props. | Due to the state, components cannot be reusable. |

-Props are the external elements, and controlled by render() method. | The State is internal and is itself controlled by the React Component. |
+Props are the external elements and are controlled by the render() method. | The State is internal and is itself controlled by the React Component. |

 State and Props |

-State and Props both are JavaScript object, not react object. |
+State and Props both are JavaScript objects, not react objects. |

-Both have default values, or you can set as well. |
+Both have default values, or you can set them as well. |

-Both can become read-only type if we use ‘this’ with them. |
+Both can become read-only types if we use ‘this’ with them. |

 Learn with video reference: